gavin-jeong/bpfenv/docs/usage.md

 If there is no list of probe, you have to check the belows
 - What kind of python implementation it uses?
 - What kind of build option is used to build the python?
+- [Where](Where) the probe is embeded? in executable or shared object?

 ```python
 >>> import platform